Dava (musician)

 Dava is an American musician, pop singer, and songwriter who made her debut on Disruptor Records with a single "ASOS".

 Early life

-Dava grew up in Oklahoma and Texas.
-Her mother died when she was eight.
-Then, she was raised by her grandmother for the most of her life.
-After high school, at 18, she moved to Colorado and then finally, settled in Los Angeles.
+Dava grew up in Oklahoma She was raised by her grandmother for the most of her life after her mother and father died.
+After high school, at 18, she moved to Colorado where she immersed herself in the live music scene. finally, she settled in Los Angeles.